 I’ve got some (research-based) tips for you to ensure your visionboard is more than just a collection of wishes and pictures.
 Let’s create a visionboard that actually works.

-4 Steps to an awesome visionboard
+4 Steps to creating the best traditional visionboard

 Step 1 – Connect your vision to actions and feelings

 Scroll down to sign-up for a printable that will help you to set goals but also to look forward and think about possible obstacles or difficulties.
-And then you can think about how to deal with them should they occur.
-This way you prevent that a small set-back gets you off-track and instead you already have considered some way of dealing obstacles!

 Once you’ve set out your goals dealt with obstacles, you need to ‘cement’ them in your mind by attaching a feeling to the outcome.
 Imagine how you’ll feel once you’ve achieved each goal.
 Really feel it.
 Then write it down.